Practical guide

 Comparing bathing safety with children: Puck Bay vs the open Baltic.
 Depth, waves, water temperature, guarded beach rules and flag colour meanings.

-Concrete family beaches on the peninsula
+Which family beaches to choose on the Peninsula?

 Frequently asked questions